Course Sequence

 World History & Geography I: Middle Ages (HC5) +

-Description: This Social Studies course introduces ninth graders to world history and geography during the medieval and early modern eras.
+This Social Studies course introduces ninth graders to world history and geography during the medieval and early modern eras.
 Students will study the development and changes of complex civilizations, identify and explore the similarities and patterns of these civilizations, and analyze ways that concurrently developing civilizations affected each other.
 Major eras and trends of study include: developments during the Middle Ages of the Islamic, Chinese, Japanese, sub-Saharan, European, Andean, and Mesoamerican civilizations; the Golden Age of the Ottoman Empire; the Renaissance and Reformation; colonialism; Scientific Revolution; the Age of Political Revolutions; and the trans-Atlantic slave trade.
 Student learning will be shaped by an understanding of the historic and contemporary phenomena through the categorical lenses of social, political, religious, intellectual, technological, economic, and environmental thought.
 Projects and activities throughout this course will reflect the skills expectations of rote, reasoning, reflection, and research.
 Additionally, the five themes of geography (location, movement, region, place, and human-environmental interaction) will be integrated so that students better understand the relationship between geography and the development of civilizations.

 Number of Credits: 1